 Philadelphia Police Department

-The plaintiff is represented by Gabriel Z. Levin and Carolyn A. Jones of Levin & Zeiger, in Philadelphia.
+The plaintiff was represented by Leonard K. Hill and Jason Javie of Hill & Associates, in Philadelphia.

-The defendants are represented by Michael R. Miller of the City of Philadelphia’s Law Department.
+The defendant was represented by Andrew F. Pomager of the City of Philadelphia’s Law Department, also in Philadelphia.

 From the Pennsylvania Record: Reach Courts Reporter Nicholas Malfitano at firstname.lastname@example.org